 Artturi Roitto, Senior Specialist Data Analysis & Organizational Foresight at the University of Oulu was very specific:

 “There are many reasons why the views and opinions of our international students are so important to us.
 New ideas and connections to different cultures around the world must be the biggest ones.
 We are committed to spreading and sharing knowledge in not just our own country, but across seas and borders.
 As a country Finland has chosen a strategy that increases the training of our academic professionals, making the domestic environment even more competitive.
 Now and especially in the future, international student markets are a vital source of motivated and skilled students.
-We want to do all that’s necessary to be an as appealing place to study as possible in an effort to attract these new generations of knowledge seekers.
+We want to do all that’s necessary to be an as appealing place to study as possible in an effort to attract these new generations of knowledge seekers.”

 To understand what makes international students decide on an institution, a region or a country is the key to the successful internationalisation of Higher Education.
 European institutions have fared well in many aspects, such as students feeling welcome in their host country and value for money.
 However, some areas have arguably underperformed, particularly in comparison with the global benchmark.
 Notable here is the online learning experience, where on average the European institutions have performed less well in the majority of aspects when compared with global averages.

-Those Higher Education Institutions that have the insight afforded by the ISB are in a strong position to react appropriately to variances in student satisfaction and bounce back from the impact of the pandemic in more robust fashion than their competitors.
+Those Higher Education Institutions that have the insight afforded by the ISB are in a strong position to react appropriately to variances in student satisfaction and bounce back from the impact of the pandemic in a more robust fashion than their competitors.
 It is hoped institutions globally are able to make the right decisions to give the current and future set of students the experience to meet, if not exceed their expectations.

 This article forms part of the 2021 report, The Global Student Experience – 2021 insights and analysis from the world’s largest student survey.